daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

 shift+up/down arrow.
 This is useful because each mode of navigation has its strengths and weaknesses.

-# To Copy a Math Expression with MathCAT
+# To Copy a Math Expression from a Web Page Using MathCAT

 While navigating an expression, “control+c” copies the MathML for the part of the expression you are currently navigating.
 If you want to copy